Calderdale Council provides a variety of services to all types of business, from start-ups to large established enterprises.

 1. Understand your organisation

-Carrying out a Business Impact Analysis will identify the essential functions of your organisation and the resources required to carry these out.
+Do a Business Impact Analysis to find out which are the essential functions of your organisation.
+Also, to find out the resources needed to carry these functions.

 - Which functions enable you to deliver goods and services to your customers?